minscof/node-red-contrib-asterisk-ari/README.md

 ```

 ## Limitation
-Can not yet launch call, only receive call
+Can not send dtmf or record a call

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.